Sharp-shinned hawk: Habitat

 It occurs in a wide range of woodland and forest types, both dominated by conifers and by various types of broad-leaved trees (especially oaks) The largest populations of the nominate group (see taxonomy) are thought to occur in the temperate boreal forests, but winter in warmer regions farther south (see distribution).
-The taxa suttoni, madrensis (both from the nominate group), chionogaster (white-breasted hawk) and ventralis (plain-breasted hawk), are found in upper tropical to temperate highlands; mainly at altitudes of 300–3000 m, but occasionally down to near sea-level and up to 4000 m.
-The taxon erythronemius (rufous-thighed hawk) is found in tropical and subtropical regions; both in lowlands and highlands.
+The taxa A. s. suttoni, A. s. madrensis (both from the nominate group), A. chionogaster (white-breasted hawk) and A. ventralis (plain-breasted hawk), are found in upper tropical to temperate highlands; mainly at altitudes of 300–3000 m, but occasionally down to near sea-level and up to 4000 m.
+The taxon A. erythronemius (rufous-thighed hawk) is found in tropical and subtropical regions; both in lowlands and highlands.